ColeTrammer/iros/README.md

 # Current Issues
 * Unix permission support is extremely limited, nothing has uids or gids, and the execute but is never respected.
-* make run always rebuilds the disk image, so we can never save info in between sessions.